SFTtech/nyan/doc/nyan.md

   * `nyan::Transaction tx = view.new_transaction(time);`
 * Add one or more patch objects to the transaction
   * `tx.add(patch); tx.add(...);`
+  * `tx.add(another_patch, view.get(target_object_name))` is used to patch a child of the patch target.
 * Commit the transaction
   * `bool success = tx.commit();`
   * This triggers, for each patch in the transaction:
     * Determine the patch target object by evaluating `__patch__`
+      * If a custom patch target was requested, check if it currently is a child the default patch target.
     * Copy the patch target object in a (new) state at `time`
       * Query the view of the transaction at `time` for the target object, this may recursively query parent views
       * If there is no state at `time` in the view of the transaction, create a new state